 The process of instituting devices specifically for the detection of radiation sources.
 This process should be able to aid response personnel to differentiate between types of radiation; interpret accurately readings from the device; employ a field monitoring plan to conduct geographical survey for the search of suspect radiological sources or contamination spread.
 Basic criteria include detection and survey capabilities for gamma.
-Intermediate criteria include detection capabilities for beta.
-Advanced criteria include detection capabilities for alpha and radioactive nuclides.
+Intermediate criteria include detection capabilities for alpha and radioactive nuclides.
 Radiation detection instruments incorporated into an inventory can be those that are specialized for each form of radiation, or a multi-purpose instrument to detect more than one form of radiation.